Dog food dangers

 The internal remains of an animal are known as by-products, and it is found in many different types of dog food.
 By-products are food-fillers that can cause disease to spread through a dog’s organs, tissues, and cause tumors.

 Like corn syrup, xylitol is a sweetener.
 This ingredient causes dogs to vomit, become lethargic, and experience loss of coordination.
 Chewing gum, chocolate, and other human foods contain xylitol.
-The consumption of a product containing this ingredient for dogs could cause hypoglycemia which is caused by a rapid release of insulin from the pancreas.
+The consumption by dogs of any product with this ingredient could cause hypoglycemia, which is caused by a rapid release of insulin from the pancreas.